http://www.publicbroadcasting.net/krwg/news/news.newsmain/article/1/0/1697756/Regional/NMSU.Professor.Patents.Liquid.Organic.Fertilizer

 container 30 that facilitates using multiple fermenters with a

 single storage unit.
-Liquid leachate 80 is successively extracted.
+Liquid leachate 80 is successively

-bottom.
-Leachate 51 is re-circulated (via, for example, pump 40)
+leachate at the bottom.
+Leachate 51 is re-circulated (via, for

 Example 5

-In the second phase, the dilute liquid fertilizer is concentrated
+In the second phase, the dilute liquid fertilizer is

-heating at 50[deg.]
+through controlled heating at 50[deg.]
 C. for two days.
-After two days, only a small
+After

-amount of odor was detectable compared to a very strong odor in
+two days, only a small amount of odor was detectable compared to

-the beginning.
-The sample volume was reduced to 0.18 liters and
+a very strong odor in the beginning.
+The sample volume was

-the total nitrogen content was measured at 75,400 mg/liter
+reduced to 0.18 liters and the total nitrogen content was

-compared to 7,000 mg/liter prior to the treatment.
-The sample was
+measured at 75,400 mg/liter compared to 7,000 mg/liter prior to

-amount of nitrogen loss.
-In a second method, leachate was heated
+of eleven with only a small amount of nitrogen loss.
+In a second

-in a closed environment at 90[deg.]
-C. The heat treatment was
+method, leachate was heated in a closed environment at 90[deg.]

-required to kill potential pathogens and to increase nitrogen
+C. The heat treatment was required to kill potential pathogens

-per million (ppm) to 12,600 ppm.
-The volume was reduced by 53%.
+increased from 7,000 parts per million (ppm) to 12,600 ppm.
+The

-The organic liquid fertilizer was heat treated without losing
+volume was reduced by 53%.
+The organic liquid fertilizer was

-nitrogen.
-The purpose of the concentration is to facilitate the
+concentration is to facilitate the handling, transportation and

-handling, transportation and application of the organic liquid
+application of the organic liquid fertilizer.

 The preceding examples can be repeated with similar success by